meowmeowahr/kevinbotlib/README.md

 **The KevinbotLib Robot Development Framework**

 KevinbotLib includes many utility classes for developing robots, such as communication, joystick input, logging, and more.
+KevinbotLib also includes out-of-the-box applications to interact and control KevinbotLib robots.

 ## Table of Contents